ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 be dried, ad animated with joy, and even
 our children will cease to think of ns, and
 will remember to lisp our names no more.
-E3-&quot;Ye understand tntit tue life of Adar
+E3-&quot;Ye understand tntit tue life of Adara
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://oregonnews.uoregon.edu/images/iiif/batch_oru_20210412Foo05_ver01%2Fdata%2Fsn83025131%2F14063001521%2F1859012501%2F0455.jp2/pct:83.806818,75.388838,12.799874,14.690890/!600,600/0/default.jpg"/>
 </td>